Students in Full Sail’s Film Production MFA are Building Connections for Life

 Students in Full Sail's Film Production MFA program share a passion for filmmaking and collaborative storytelling.
 But don't assume all grads have a similar experience when it comes to their time in graduate school.

 The program kicks off with a course in leadership and personal brand development.
-From there, students build a foundational knowledge of writing, producing, and directing that will carry them through their group thesis project.
-Along the way, they’ll have the opportunity to work on several individual and group projects, as well as volunteer for as many additional projects as they like.
+From there, students build a foundational knowledge of writing, producing, and directing that will carry them through their thesis projects.
+Along the way, they'll have the opportunity to work on several individual and group projects, as well as volunteer for as many additional projects as they like.

 "By working for other people who are further along in the program, our students are building connections that can serve them after graduation.
 As one group goes out into the industry, they can reach back and help those who come after them," says Anne.